Canada Research Chairs at the University of Toronto

 “We believe that excellence flourishes in an environment that embraces the broadest range of people, that helps them to achieve their full potential, that facilitates the free expression of their diverse perspectives through respectful discourse, and in which high standards are maintained for students and staff alike.
 An equitable and inclusive working and learning environment creates the conditions for our diverse staff and student body to maximize their creativity and their contributions, thereby supporting excellence in all dimensions of the institution.”

-The University, in conjunction with our partners in the nine affiliated hospitals within the Toronto Academic Health Science Network (TAHSN), is developing an Equity, Diversity and Inclusion Action Plan to both increase the number of Canada Research Chairs from the four designated groups, and to develop procedures and initiatives that enable the university community to work towards our shared responsibility to create an inclusive and equitable environment to conduct world-class research.
+The University, in conjunction with our partners in the nine affiliated hospitals within the Toronto Academic Health Science Network (TAHSN), has developed an Equity, Diversity and Inclusion Action Plan to both increase the number of Canada Research Chairs from the federally designated groups, and to develop procedures and initiatives that enable the university community to work towards our shared responsibility to create an inclusive and equitable environment to conduct world-class research.

-The Equity, Diversity and Inclusion Action Plan is being developed in consultation with the affiliated hospitals (TASHN Research Committee), senior university leadership, divisional leaders (Principals, Deans, Academic Directors and Chairs – PDAD&C) and relevant groups within the university community including the VPRI Equity and Diversity in Research and Innovation Working Group (EDRI), the Research Advisory Board (RAB) and the Institutional Research Leaders Group (IRLG).
-Following consultation the plan will be approved by the Vice-President, Research and Innovation under authority delegated from the Governing Council through the Research Administration Policy.
+The Equity, Diversity and Inclusion Action Plan was developed in consultation with the affiliated hospitals (TASHN Research Committee), senior university leadership, divisional leaders (Principals, Deans, Academic Directors and Chairs – PDAD&C) and relevant groups within the university community including the VPRI Equity and Diversity in Research and Innovation Working Group (EDRI), the Research Advisory Board (RAB) and the Institutional Research Leaders Group (IRLG).
+Following consultation the plan was approved by the Vice-President, Research and Innovation under authority delegated from the Governing Council through the Research Administration Policy.

 In concert with central university efforts to raise awareness of issues related to equity, diversity and inclusion within the CRC program and our research enterprise more broadly, these groups are being asked to discuss these issues with their faculty, staff and students.
-Many of our divisions are already undertaking significant initiatives related to equity, diversity and inclusion; these will be highlighted in our forthcoming action plan.
+Many of our divisions are already undertaking significant initiatives related to equity, diversity and inclusion; these are highlighted in the Action Plan.

 About U of T’s CRCs